Systemic Support for Britain's Nonstandard Workers

 UK to the US

 At this point it was realized no other country had developed such a supportive platform.
 The technology was put in our nonprofit for open-sourcing and has now been further developed with funding from national philanthropies in the US.
-We won US Conference of Mayors' prestigious prize for best job or economic development initiative in America.
+We won US Conference of Mayors' prestigious prize for the best job or economic development initiative in America.

 Public agencies in Los Angeles County have launched the platform (branded GoodFlexi) with an initial focus on responsive care for families with a disabled child.
 Bigger launch in Oregon scheduled for 2025 aims to grow workforces in behavorial health and homeless services by attracting people with lived experience.
 Unions, employers, educators and public agencies are working on further US launches. www.BeyondJobs.com